covscript/covscript/docs/SDK.md

   `instance->storage.clear_global()` after interpreting.
 + The REPL clears the global domain on exit.

-If you drive `create_context` + `compile` + `interpret` manually and then drop the context without clearing the global domain, global structures are released during context teardown — after the process/instance have begun dying — and their `finalize` will not run correctly.
-Call `ctx->instance->storage.clear_global()` while the context is alive (the process must still be active) to run finalizers deterministically.
+If you drive `create_context` + `compile` + `interpret` manually, finalizers run during context teardown when no unrelated process is active on that thread.
+For deterministic behavior, call `ctx->instance->storage.clear_global()` while the context's own process is active before releasing it; this is required when another unrelated process will remain active during destruction.

 ### 4. `var` lifetime

-`cs::var` is a 8-byte handle; copying it bumps a reference count, and the value is freed when the last reference drops.
+`cs::var` is a pointer-sized handle (8 bytes on 64-bit platforms); copying it bumps a reference count, and the value is freed when the last reference drops.
 To detach a value from its original storage use `cs::copy(var)` (deep copy).
-Values that escape a context are safe *as values* (they are self-contained), but a `callable`/`structure` value *also* carries the raw back-references described in §1, so the context rule still applies to them.
+Values that escape a context are safe as self-contained data.
+A script callable uses a weak context reference and throws if invoked after context destruction; structure data remains valid, while its script methods have the same rule.

 ### 5. Token arena and recompilation